ipurohit1/knight-shortest-path-app/README.md

 Implementation of shortest path algorithm

 I adapted the algorithm that computes the minimum number of steps to reach a target cell using a knight to instead create a list of the coordinates that represent the shortest path.
-I implemented this algorithm in Java in a Java servlet, but I wasn't quite able to get it to work with the server call made by my web application.
+I implemented this algorithm in Java in a Java servlet (ShortestPath.java), but I wasn't quite able to get it to work with the server call made by my web application.